Deep Neural Networks as Discrete Dynamical Systems: Implications for Physics-Informed Learning: Physics-informed neural networks (PINNs):

 Convergence of the learning procedure is associated with the attainment of local minima of the Loss function.
-Given the large number of dimensions of weight space $\mathcal{W}$ and the corrugated shape of the Loss function landscape, the number of local minima is generally extremely large and it is hard to tell apart a-priori those that deliver a genuine learning function from those that don't.
-This is the hard-core problem of machine learning, but in this paper we are not concerned with this issue because, as detailed in the sequel.
+Given the large dimensionality of the weight space $\mathcal{W}$ and the complex structure of the Loss landscape, the number of local minima is generally very large and it is difficult to identify a priori those corresponding to physically meaningful solutions.